emmawing/emmawing.github.io/_teaching/psychology-of-language.md

 meanings with those patterns.
 As adults, we possess knowledge about tens of thousands of words, what they mean, how they’re spelled, how they sound, how to move the muscles in the lips and tongue to pronounce them, how to join them up to form sentences.
-In this course we will discuss ways in which psycholinguists study language in the mind and brain.
+In this course we discuss ways in which psycholinguists study language in the mind and brain.

 <h2>Syllabus</h2>
 <a href="/files/psych-of-lang-fa2023.pdf" style="color: gray; text-decoration: underline;" target="_blank">Fall 2023</a>